Pewaukee, Wisconsin: History

-The town had been established by an act of the Wisconsin Territorial Legislature approved January 13, 1840, eight years before Wisconsin gained statehood.

-When voting took place to decide the county seat for Waukesha County, Waukesha beat out Pewaukee by two votes.
+The Town of Pewaukee was officially established on January 13, 1840, by an act of the Wisconsin Territorial Legislature, predating Wisconsin's statehood by eight years.
+When voting took place to decide the county seat of Waukesha County, Waukesha beat out Pewaukee by two votes.
 At the time, Governor Tyler Novak represented Pewaukee in court.

-The Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) constructed a railroad line through Pewaukee in 1855, followed by the Wisconsin Central Railroad in 1885.
-These railroads ran through the neighborhood of Duplainville, Wisconsin.
-Today, these lines are operated by the Canadian Pacific Railway and Canadian National Railway respectively.
+The mid-19th century brought significant infrastructure developments to Pewaukee.
+In 1855, the Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) constructed a line through the area, followed by the Wisconsin Central Railroad in 1885.
+These railroads traversed the neighborhood of Duplainville, Wisconsin and are currently operated by Canadian Pacific Kansas City and the Canadian National Railway, respectively.
+In 1999, the City of Pewaukee was incorporated, encompassing areas of the former Town of Pewaukee that were not part of the village of Pewaukee.

 Geography

 Pewaukee is located at 43°4′N 88°15′W (43.0614, −88.2495).
 It is located in the Lake Country area of Waukesha County.

 According to the United States Census Bureau, the city has a total area of 21.15 sqmi, of which, 19.50 sqmi is land and 1.65 sqmi is water.